 Always make sure to do your research upfront and right before making a purchase to confirm the company is a good fit for your portfolio, not just the calendar.

 Incremental goals will allow you to grow your portfolio over time without getting discouraged.
-It’s ok to build your way up to $2500 in monthly dividend income over time.
-And then once you reach one goal you can level up further to earning $3000 a month in dividends.
+It’s ok to build your way up to $3000 in monthly dividend income over time.
+And once you reach your goal, you can also consider setting a higher goal such as $5000 a month in dividends.

 Over to you, what additional strategies or questions do you have about creating a dividend income portfolio?